fluffyrobot19/project-assistant-v2/README.md

 ![Terraform](https://img.shields.io/badge/terraform-%235835CC.svg?style=for-the-badge&logo=terraform&logoColor=white) <br>
 ![AWS](https://img.shields.io/badge/AWS-%23FF9900.svg?style=for-the-badge&logo=amazon-aws&logoColor=white) <br>

-### Dependencies

-You will need Docker to run the app.

 ### How to run at this stage of development

 Please run the `RUN.sh` script from a Bash terminal.
+The script will ask where you would like to run the application.

+**Dependencies**

+There are 3 options for running it:
+- Running locally
+  - Dependencies: python3 / postgresql
+- Running in Docker
+  - Dependencies: docker / docker-compose
+- *Running in AWS with Terraform - Coming soon...*

-This script will do some process checks (whether Docker is running, and the necessary ports are free), as well as run the `Dockerfile` and `docker-compose.yml` files.
+This script will do some process checks (whether the necessary ports are free and dependencies are installed), and then prompt you to start the application or opt-out from running it.

+**Login**

-You may log in with the following test user credentials:
+Once you see the main page, you may log in with the following test user credentials:

     username: happy_sloth
     password: password123

-After finishing, the script will also remove the recently created Docker image.

 ### Coming up...